Deewaar: Plot

 Later, Vijay learns that Anita is pregnant with his child and decides to abandon his life in the underworld, so that he can marry Anita, surrender himself to the police and seek forgiveness from Sumitra and Ravi, not wanting their unborn son to be scarred the way he was.
 He also calls Sumitra and asks her to arrive at the temple to give him blessings.
 Despite this, things take a drastic turn when Samant and his remaining henchmen arrive and thrash Anita severely in revenge.
 After an emotional moment, Anita dies in the arms of Vijay, who retaliates by brutally murdering Samant and his remaining henchmen, thus branding himself a criminal forever.
 Ravi learns about the deaths of Samant and his henchmen, and when the two brothers meet for a final clash at the crime scene, Ravi pleads with Vijay to stop running and surrender himself, and ends up shooting him in the arm and heart fatally.
 After getting hit by the gunshot, a gravely injured and dying Vijay uses a car to escape from Ravi and crashes it into the wall of the temple, where he reunites with Sumitra and pleads forgiveness.
 Vijay then dies in Sumitra's arms, leaving her extremely shattered, just as Ravi arrives at the temple and is completely distraught over shooting Vijay.
-The film ends with a scene of DCP Narang and the police, awarding Ravi Verma, along with Veera and Sumitra for his successful pursuit of justice, though Ravi is still filled with remorse for killing Vijay Verma.
+The film ends with a scene of DCP Narang and the police, awarding Ravi Verma, along with Veera and Sumitra for his successful pursuit of justice, though Ravi is still filled with remorse for killing his older brother.